Code of Ethics and Complaints process

 Code of Ethics of Professional Conduct:

 We are one profession, the speaking profession.
-We cover many topics and opinions, many ideas, experiences and backgrounds.
-We will always value each other’s contributions and work as a profession, collectively and independently so that every member can have an equal opportunity to succeed.
+We cover, and respect, many topics and opinions, many ideas, experiences and backgrounds.
+We will always value each other’s contributions and work professionally, collectively and individually with everyone our speaking activity impacts.

-In reaching a decision Members of the PSA are expected to ask themselves three questions:
+In reaching a decision Members of the PSA are expected to ask themselves three questions when representing the profession:

 - Am I aligned to the values of the Professional Speaking Association?